Learning Optimal Prescriptive Trees from Observational Data: Experiments

 where $\phi(x) := \frac{1}{2}x^1 + x^2$ models the mean effect, $\kappa(x):=\frac{1}{2}x^1$ models the treatment effect, and $\epsilon_i \sim \sets N(0,0.1)$ is noise added to the outcome that is independent of the covariates.

 To study different settings of observational experiments, we vary, in the data, the probability~$p$ of assigning the treatment that is best \emph{in expectation} for each unit\comment{; we denote this probability by~$p$}.
 We let $p \in \{ 0.1, 0.25, 0.5 , 0.75, 0.9\}$ -- since there are 2 treatments, 0.5 corresponds to the (marginally) randomized setting, while the other settings correspond to conditionally randomized experiments.
-For each~$p$, we randomly generate 5 training and test sets, each with 500 and 10,000 datapoints, respectively.
+For each~$p$, we randomly generate 5 training and test sets, each with 500 and 10,000 datapoints, respectively. \newnj{We use the training set to estimate $\mu$ and $\nu$, and to train formulations~\eqref{eq:robust},~\eqref{eq:ipw_mio}, and~\eqref{eq:dm_mio}; we use the test set to evaluate the learned policy.
+Since this is a synthetic dataset, we have access to counterfactuals in the test set, which we use for evaluation purposes.}